sschapma/SeoulRG/README.md

 # SeoulRG
 # A search engine for popular restaurants in Seoul, South Korea.
-# Searches by district, rating and type of food.
+# Takes use input and searches database by district, rating and type of food.